 Germany orders Daimler to recall 238,000 diesel vehicles

-The German government is ordering car maker Daimler to immediately recall 238,000 vehicles equipped with software that turns off emissions controls under certain conditions.
+The German government has ordered carmaker Daimler to immediately recall 238,000 vehicles equipped with software that turns off emissions controls under certain conditions.

-Transport minister Andreas Scheuer spoke after a meeting with Daimler CEO Dieter Zetsche.
+Transport Minister Andreas Scheuer made the announcement after a meeting with Daimler chief executive Dieter Zetsche on Monday.

 The affected vehicles include the Mercedes-Benz Vito delivery van and the Mercedes GLC 220d and C220d.